Phlanka Logo

 Output Location

-Shows the currently selected export folder as a read-only text label.
-All textures, the RVMAT file, and the config.cpp are saved into this single folder.
+Shows the currently selected export folder.
+All textures, RVMAT files, and config.cpp are saved into this single folder.

 Select Output Folder

-If no folder is selected, the plugin automatically creates a folder called CustomExports in the same directory as your open Substance Painter project file (.spp).
+If no folder is selected, the plugin automatically creates a folder called CustomExports in the same directory as your open .spp file.

 Output Resolution

 A dropdown that sets the pixel dimensions of every exported texture.
-The same value is used for both width and height — all textures are always square.
+All textures are always square.

 Resolution When to use